 Stories that work is a day of showcasing the impact stories can make by unpacking great campaigns, discovering bold new projects and connecting our community of filmmakers donors, impact partners and advocates.

-Join us for Stories that work, a festival of storytelling for social change, on 16 October at the Arts Centre, Melbourne.
-This inaugural event will bring together high-profile impact documentaries and exciting new projects, as we examine the anatomy of successful campaigns and delve into why philanthropists and NGOs use film for change.
+Join us for Stories that work – a festival of storytelling for social change on the 16th of October at the Arts Centre, Melbourne.
+This inaugural event will bring together high-profile impact documentaries and exciting new projects, as we delve into why philanthropists and NGOs use film for change.

 This day is designed to bring philanthropic organisations, NGOs and social impact documentaries together to foster important connections.

 The event features keynote addresses from recent high-impact documentaries as well as a showcase of emerging documentary storytellers.
 Presentations from 2040, The Staging Post and Ka-Ching Pokie Nation will examine the anatomy of successful campaigns and the ongoing social changes they are driving.